111+ Linux Statistics and Facts – Linux Rocks!

 Mind-blowing Linux Statistics (Editor’s Choice):

-- In 2021, the lines of code submitted to the Linux Git repository reached 27.8 million.
+- In 2021, the lines of code to the Linux Git repository reached 27.8 million.

-- Out of the top 25 websites in the world, only 2 aren’t using Linux.
+- All of the top 25 websites in the world are using Linux.

 - 96.3% of the world’s top 1 million servers run on Linux.